Mehrabad International Airport: History

-The site was originally called Base-J and was the site of the Imperial Iranian Army's first Armored and Mechanized artillery forces provided by the Czechoslovakian Skoda Works, under the command of General Mahmud Mir-Djalali (grandfather of Pierre Omidyar).
+The site was originally called Base-J and was the site of the Imperial Iranian Army's first Armored and Mechanized artillery forces provided by the Czechoslovak Škoda Works, under the command of General Mahmud Mir-Djalali (grandfather of Pierre Omidyar).

 1938–1954

 The airport was used for the first time as an airfield for aviation club planes in 1938.
 During World War II it became a stopover point for the U.S. Air Transport Command.
 After the war, along with becoming internationally recognized by joining the Iranian civil aviation organization to the ICAO in 1949, the airport also became an air force base.

 1955–1978

 In 1955 just after the construction of the first asphalt-paved runway, a new terminal building (current Terminal 1) for both international and domestic flights was designed and constructed.
 In April 1956 Lockheed T-33 Shooting Stars (T-33As) trainer aircraft began arriving for the Imperial Iranian Air Force.
 In May 1957 these were followed by Republic F-84 Thunderjet (F-84Gs) fighter.

 In May 1975, Iran Air started flying to New York via London with a Boeing 707.
 The airline launched direct service to New York using Boeing 747SPs the following June.
 The construction of a new airport commenced 35 km from Tehran in 1977.
 The city was growing around Mehrabad, and the airfield was witnessing high amounts of traffic.
 Between 1970 and 1976, passenger counts had risen from 900,000 to 3,020,000.